If you’re starting an LLC in New Jersey, the business entity formation process is one of the first and most important hurdles. This step can beter ...

 - Service in all 50 states and US territories

-How to Register Your Registered Agent in New Jersey
+How to Appoint Your Registered Agent in New Jersey

 When you form your LLC, your registered agent information is required on the certificate of formation.